Nuraaab/Realtime-chat-app/README.md

 | `user-joined` | `userId` | Notification when a user joins the room |
 | `user-typing` | `{ username, isTyping, userId }` | Receive typing indicator updates |

----

-## 🎨 UI/UX Features

-- **Message Bubbles**: Modern chat bubble design similar to popular messaging apps
-- **Color Coding**: Your messages appear in purple on the right, others' in white on the left
-- **Smooth Animations**: Messages slide in smoothly when received
-- **Responsive Layout**: Adapts to different screen sizes
-- **Typing Indicators**: See "User is typing..." when others are composing messages
-- **Connection Status**: Visual indicator showing connection state (🟢/🔴)

----

 ## 🔧 Configuration